scssphp/scssphp/docs/index.md

 ```

 The flag `-I` (or `--load_path`) can be used to set import paths for the loader.
 On Unix/Linux systems,
 the paths are colon separated.
+On Windows, they are separate by a semi-colon.

 ## SCSSPHP Library Reference